ThomasDOtto/ILRA/test_data/README.md

 If not executing the light mode that skips decontamination (default if not specified or '-m light'), the subfolder 'databases' is going to be automatically created and must be populated manually by the user before executing ILRA.
 ILRA is going to provide instructions in the log after a first execution.

+Check the INSTALL file for the list of required software or the main README to get the options for installing.

 ### Suggested execution for ILRA:
 (Replace XXX by a number of cores to use and use the appropriate pathways to the files of interest)
 ```
+## Installation of required software:
 # git clone https://github.com/ThomasDOtto/ILRA
 # cd ILRA
 # wget --no-check-certificate "https://bit.ly/3xrNBc3" -O external_software.tar.gz